Skip to main content

 Cover Image for Stopping the Chase: When to Fade the Over

 Every night, thousands of bettors instinctively hammer the over in MLB games.
 It's human nature: we'd rather root for action than pray for pitcher's duels.
-But this predictable behavior creates one of the sharpest edges in baseball betting, especially if you know when to fade the public's love affair with high-scoring games.
+But this predictable behavior creates a real edge in baseball betting, especially if you know when to fade the public's love affair with high-scoring games.

 The truth?
 Disciplined bettors can quietly cash tickets by selectively betting unders, particularly when posted totals hit 9 runs or higher.